jlento/presentations/_slides/ProgrammingForScientist/Programming.md

 - Minimize branching in the code.
 Use `#ifdef`s sparingly, preferrably not at all.
 - Avoid optional features.
 If you can compile a program with or without a feature, it's two different programs.
-This is especially true for libraries, they should have *zero* optional features.
+This is especially true for libraries, they should have *zero* optional features (combinatorial explosion).
 - If you even think that you need anything on top of cmake or GNU autoconf, you need to clean your code.
 (Package managers are a different thing, use existing ones, do not write your own)